Downtown San Diego: History

 In 1885, the transcontinental railroad reached San Diego.
-The Santa Fe railway station opened downtown in 1887 (that station was replaced in 1915 by the Downtown landmark Santa Fe Depot, which is still in use).
+The Santa Fe railway station opened downtown in 1887 (that station was replaced in 1915 by the downtown landmark Santa Fe Depot, which is still in use).
 In 1886 the city's first electric lights and first streetcars were established in New Town.
-In 1912 the Spreckels Theater opened downtown, the first modern commercial playhouse west of the Mississippi.
+In 1912 the Spreckels Theatre opened downtown, the first modern commercial playhouse west of the Mississippi.
 A new commercial pier, the Broadway Pier, was built by the city in 1913.

-In the 1910s, Downtown became one of the many San Diego neighborhoods connected by the Class 1 streetcars and an extensive San Diego public transit system that was spurred by the Panama-California Exposition of 1915 and built by John D. Spreckels.
+In the 1910s, downtown became one of the many San Diego neighborhoods connected by the Class 1 streetcars and an extensive San Diego public transit system that was spurred by the Panama–California Exposition of 1915 and built by John D. Spreckels.
 These streetcars became a fixture of the neighborhood until their retirement in 1939.

 In 1964 the multi-story City Hall and Community Concourse were dedicated on a four-block-square property at 202 C Street.
 Recent mayors and city councils have discussed building a replacement city hall, but no replacement plan has been approved.

 In the 1960s, Centre City began to fall into a state of disrepair and disrepute.
 Major businesses and stores moved from downtown to suburban shopping malls.
-Downtown became known as a hangout for homeless people and sailors on liberty.
+The downtown area became known as a hangout for homeless people and sailors on liberty.
 Tattoo parlors, bars, and strip clubs were predominant forms of business.
 Trash littered the Gaslamp Quarter, many 19th century Victorian houses were rundown, and there were few buildings of significant size (the tallest building at the time was fourteen stories, the locally famous El Cortez).
 Despite this, low- and mid-rise buildings were beginning construction.

-In 1975, redevelopment plans were created for Downtown.
-In 1985, Downtown underwent more redevelopment with the completion of Horton Plaza, the Gaslamp Quarter revival, and the completion of the San Diego Convention Center.
-Petco Park, a baseball ballpark used by the San Diego Padres, opened in 2004.
+In 1975, redevelopment plans were created for downtown.
+These efforts were spearheaded, in part, by councilman Leon Williams, who represented downtown at the time.
+In 1985, the area underwent more redevelopment with the completion of Horton Plaza, the Gaslamp Quarter revival, and the completion of the San Diego Convention Center.
+Petco Park, a ballpark used by the San Diego Padres, opened in 2004.